|

 Eowyn picked up her scimitar and examined its curved blade.
 It

-to keep it, she thought.
-I shall not need it in Eryn Carantaur.
+she thought, to keep it, for I will not need it in Eryn Carantaur.

 She wrapped it in its silken cover, tucked itcarefullyunder